-It is important to us at UKSGS HQ that everyone has an enjoyable, comfortable and safe experience at the 8th UK Storm Gathering Symposium on Anglesey in 2016.
+It is important to us at UKSGS HQ that everyone has an enjoyable, comfortable and safe experience at the 9th UK Storm Gathering Symposium in Pembrokeshire in 2018.

 Of course, weather conditions will have an effect on whatever classes we take part in afloat, but our coaches will seek to deliver activity sessions that meet your goals and reflect the publicised activity.